airpair/optimizing-python-code/post.md

 article, we'll see how to use profilers to improve [disq's][disq] performance by about a third.

-## Optimization -- The How and Why
+## Optimizating Python -- The How and Why

 Before we get down business, let's talk about optimization.
 Optimization *isn't* about flailing around tossing `@lru_cache` around all your functions.